bbruno001/Trollilter/README.md

 # Trollilter
-Trollilter is a crud made to study Python & Flask.
+Trollilter is a webapp made to study Python & Flask.